 - Simple dresses: Summer dresses are easy to make and easy on the fabric budget.
 This includes bow-back or sleeveless straight-lined styles.

 - Skirts: Two yards of fabric can make a full-length skirt for some.
-Short skirts are most definitely in the running for almost anyone, from pencil to gathered patterns depending on the individual and the width of the material.
+Short skirts are most definitely in the running for almost anyone, from a vintage pencil to gathered patterns depending on the individual and the width of the material.